AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/IfOrElse.kt`.

-### Keeping and using states
+### Using states in transformations

 As we are iterating items in our sequence, we can store any data in a state.
 This allows for easy solutions to many common problems.

+For instance, in the following example we are:

+* consuming a time series of temperature readings
+* storing the previous reading in a state
-For instance, in the following example we are converting a time series of temperature readings into a time series of temperature changes:
+* using the sate to transform temperature readings into a time series of temperature changes:

 ```kotlin
         val lastTwoItems = LastN<Temperature>(2)